tncvasconcelos/myrtales/README.md

 > 00_pruning_tree.R

-Organize tip labels in the Myrtales time-calibrated tree so that only one tip per genus is kept and tip labels match with those in trait dataset.
+Organizes tip labels in the Myrtales time-calibrated tree so that only one tip per genus is kept and tip labels match with those in trait dataset.

 > 01_cleaning_gbif.R

+Filters occurence points downloaded from GBIF following a series of criteria and the distribution information available from the WCVP.

 > 02_div_rates.R